tl2624/matching-guide/README.md

 **_Building a Design-Based Matching Pipeline: From Principles to Practical Implementation in R_**
 by
 **Thomas Leavitt**
-Assistant Professor, Marxe School of Public and International Affairs, Baruch College, City University of New York (CUNY)
+Assistant Professor,&nbsp;Marxe School of Public and International Affairs,&nbsp;Baruch College,&nbsp;City University of New York&nbsp;(CUNY)
 and
 **Luke W. Miratrix**
 Professor of Education, Harvard Graduate School of Education, Harvard University